Azure/azure-sdk/docs/golang/design.md

 Each new package defaults to the latest known service version.

-Each package allows the customer to select a previous service version from a list of enum values provided in that package.
+Each package allows the consumer to select a previous service version from a list of enum values provided in that package.

 {% include requirement/MUST id="golang-versioning-modules" %} release each package as a [Go module](https://blog.golang.org/using-go-modules).
 Legacy dependency management tools such as `dep` and `glide` are not supported.